 Start your royal journey with a day in London.
 The Goring Hotel will be your base, a historic luxury hotel in the affluent Belgravia district.

 Meet your guide for a private tour of the Tower of London.
 Here the Yeoman Warders – the ‘Beefeaters’ - guard the dazzling Crown Jewels.
 Visit the White Tower and the reconstruction of royal living apartments in the Medieval Palace.
 Next, your guide will escort you to Westminster Abbey, the scene of the Queen’s Coronation.
-Head over to Whitehall, where you will enjoy insider-access to the only surviving part of King Henry VIII’s Whitehall Palace.
-During August or September, you may visit Buckingham Palace’s opulent state apartments where functions are held each year.
+During August or September, you may visit Buckingham Palace’s opulent state apartments.
 Otherwise, visit the Queen’s Gallery where items from the Royal Collection are displayed.

 Enjoy a private early morning tour of Kensington palace, instead of the usual, regular entrance time.
 These unique opportunities are not to be missed, for that exceptional insider-access.
 Walk over to see the fountain in Kensington Gardens that was created in memory of Diana, Princess of Wales.

 You will also visit St. Paul's Cathedral, the baroque masterpiece that was rebuilt by Sir Christopher Wren after the Great Fire of London.
 It has also been used for state occasions, most notably the wedding of the Prince of Wales to Lady Diana Spencer in 1981.